History of Kenley Jansen in Timeline

 Kenley Jansen

-Kenley Jansen is a Curaçaoan professional baseball pitcher currently playing for the Los Angeles Angels in MLB.
-Prior to joining the Angels, he played for the Los Angeles Dodgers, Atlanta Braves, and Boston Red Sox.
-Known for his cutter, he established himself as one of the premier closers in baseball during his tenure with the Dodgers.
+Kenley Jansen is a professional baseball pitcher from Curaçao, currently playing for the Los Angeles Angels in MLB.
+He previously played for the Los Angeles Dodgers, Atlanta Braves, and Boston Red Sox.
+He is known as one of the top closers in baseball.

 On September 30, 1987, Kenley Geronimo Jansen, a Curaçaoan professional baseball pitcher, was born.